Sharon McCormack Collection & Archives

 Founded by Lloyd Cross and Jerry Pethick 1971

-Dr. Lloyd Cross, a Physicist previously engaged at Willow Run Labs in Michigan joined forces with Jerry Pethick, Canadian artist educated in England, went to San Francisco and created a School of Holography for artists and artisans, with home-made lab equipment available for people outside of labs.
-Subsequently in the 1970's Lloyd Cross invented 'the Multiplex white-light transmission motion-picture hologram' and formed a company with film-makers, the MULTIPLEX COMPANY to produce, distribute, educate and disseminate white-light transmission motion-picture holographic stereograms across the world.
+Dr. Lloyd Cross, a physicist previously engaged at Willow Run Labs in Michigan joined forces with Jerry Pethick, a Canadian artist educated in England also interested in holography, and went to San Francisco and created a School of Holography for artists and artisans, with home-made lab equipment available for people outside of labs.
+During this time in 1972-73 Lloyd Cross invented 'the Multiplex white-light transmission motion-picture hologram' and formed a company with film-makers and holographers he had trained, the MULTIPLEX COMPANY to produce, distribute, educate and disseminate white-light transmission motion-picture holographic stereograms across the world.

 This first of its kind San Francisco School of Holography from 1971 would produce a number of future teachers, artists, and artisans creating and exhibiting in holography.
 And Multiplex holograms would catch on globally and feature more sophisticated methods of creating motion-pictures in rotating cylinders.
 This was the 70's - 80's of experimental artistic practices which informed later decades in the arts and displays of holography.